-Design your own remuneration policy with the Baarda model
+Design your own remuneration policy with Baarda model

 First time right

 Scale-ups and companies without managers and functions struggle to design a fair and transparent salary system.
-Their attempts are often no more than well-intentioned experiments.
-Those systems go against any scientific understanding of salary, behaviour and motivation.
-30 years of experience have taught us that it’s very unwise to experiment with working conditions.
+Their attempts are often no more than well-intentioned trysts.
+Those systems run counter to any scientific understanding of salary, behaviour and motivation.
+30 years of experience has taught us, that nothing is more unwise than experimenting with terms of employment.
 First time right.
-You won’t get a second chance.
+You won't get a second chance.

-How can we assist?
+How can we help?
 We have put all our knowledge into a very professional online academy for reward system design.
 And also Proodoss, a platform to manage the reward system.
-The online academy and Proodoss enable non-experts to solve one of the trickiest problems within HR indendently: designing and maintaining a fair and transparent remuneration system.
+The online academy and Proodoss enable non-experts to solve one of the trickiest problems within HR themselves: designing and maintaining a fair and transparent pay system.

 With the Baarda model, organisations make the switch from job evaluation to individual and result-oriented remuneration.
-That beneits the agility of the organization and its contemporary vision on people & organization.
+This benefits their agility and their contemporary vision of people & business.

-The academy is not intended for those who want to have their cake and eat it, or cobble something together quickly.
-Our advice if you feel this way: don’t start.
-If you do want to get serious about your remuneration policy, then this course is what you are looking for.
+The academy is not for those who want to be in the front row for a dime, or want to cobble something together quickly.
+Our advice if you feel that way: don't start.
+If you do want to get serious about your remuneration policy, then this training is what you are looking for.

 The academy consists of three modules that are absolutely necessary for a professional remuneration policy: